cobragroup/cocoabox/README.md

 Enter dataset and group labels (optional, to be used in visualisations), and the subject count for each group.

 #### Subset selection (optional)
-To select a subset of the data, enter the indices of Timepoints, Regions, and/or Realisations (subjects) in the respective text fields (as comma-separated lists, numeric ranges, or a combination of the two), and use the switch button to indicate whether they are to be included or excluded.
+To select a subset of the data, enter the indices of **Timepoints**, **Regions**, and/or **Realisations** (subjects) in the respective text fields (as comma-separated lists, numeric ranges, or a combination of the two), and use the switch button to indicate whether they are to be included or excluded.

 `Reset` -> return to original data.
 (To create a new subset of the original data, click on `Reset` first).